 - You must be 70½ or older when you make your gift, and the gift must be made from an IRA – no other retirement plans (such as 401k, 403b or SEP accounts) qualify.

 - Your gift must come to Willow Valley Communities outright – it cannot be used to establish a life-income arrangement or support a donor-advised fund.
-Because the Foundation is classified by the IRS. as a Supporting Organization, QCDs must be given to Willow Valley Communities, a 501(c)(3) organization.
+Because the Foundation is classified by the IRS as a Supporting Organization, QCDs must be given to Willow Valley Communities, a 501(c)(3) organization.
 Please call or email us to request the EIN.

 - Although the distribution will be free from income tax, it will not generate an income tax charitable deduction.